dimanikulin/dimanikulin/notReady/AIForSWArchitects_Input1_yes_en.md

 # Overview

-TBD

 Request for Proposal (RFP)
-Software Development for [Product Name or Description] Issued by:
+Software Development for *FVA Helpers*
-[Your Organization Name]
-[Your Address]
-[Contact Name]
-[Contact Email]
-[Contact Phone]

-Date Issued: [Insert Date]
+Issued by: FVA, FVA Address, FVA Contact Name, FVA Contact Email, FVA Contact Phone Date Issued: 02/12/2024
-Submission Deadline: [Insert Date and Time]
+Submission Deadline: 07/12/2024

-1. Introduction
+# 1. Introduction

-DmytroN(c) is inviting proposals from qualified software development firms or individuals to design, develop, and deliver a new software product, [Product Name].
+DmytroN(c) is inviting proposals from qualified software development firms or individuals to design, develop, and deliver a new software product, *FVA Helpers*.
 This RFP outlines the project scope, requirements, and submission process to identify the most suitable partner for this initiative.

-2. Background Information
+# 2. Background Information
-[Your Organization Name] specializes in [brief description of your organization's industry and mission].
-The purpose of this project is to [briefly describe the problem the software will solve or the opportunity it will address].

-Example:
-“Our goal is to create a user-friendly platform for [target audience] to [key functionality, e.g., manage tasks, track expenses, collaborate on projects].
-This product will help [describe the main benefits or impact].”
+Our goal is to create a user-friendly a web sevice for supliers and their customers to find each other.
+So this product will help to connect supliers with their customers as now it is almost done manually.

-3. Project Scope and Requirements
+# 3. Project Scope and Requirements

-3.1 Scope of Work
+# 3.1 Scope of Work

 The vendor is expected to:

 Analyze project requirements and provide recommendations.
-Design and develop [key features or modules].
+Design and develop a web sevice with payment gateway and notification setvice.
-Ensure compatibility with [specific platforms, browsers, or devices].
+Ensure compatibility with Visa Cards, WebMoney, and BitCoins, Google Chrome and Safary,  [specific platforms, browsers, or devices].
-Integrate third-party APIs, if required (e.g., payment gateways, analytics).
+Integrate third-party APIs - Payment Gateways, Google Analytics and Ad, TBD

 Conduct thorough testing (functional, performance, security).
 Provide documentation and training for end-users and administrators.
 Offer ongoing support and maintenance (if applicable).

-3.2 Key Features and Functionalities
+# 3.2 Key Features and Functionalities

 [Feature 1: e.g., User registration and authentication] [Feature 2: e.g., Dashboard with analytics]
 [Feature 3: e.g., Integration with external tools or APIs] [Feature 4: e.g., Mobile-responsive design or dedicated mobile app] (Add or modify features based on your needs.)

-3.3 Technical Requirements
+# 3.3 Technical Requirements

 Programming languages/frameworks: [Specify, e.g., Python, React, Java, etc.]
 Hosting: [e.g., cloud-based, on-premises]
 Scalability and performance requirements
 Data security and compliance standards (e.g., GDPR, HIPAA)

-4. Budget
+# 4. Budget

 (Optional) Proposals should include detailed cost estimates, including:

 Development costs (broken down by milestones or features).